 Finally, a media release was distributed to local media on April 24, 2014 to support the formal consultation period and Open Houses.
 The release was picked up by one local Midland newspaper, the Midland Mirror.

-2017 Updated Assessment Report
+2017 Updated Assessment Report – Shelburne chapter

 Formal consultation took place from May 14 to June 19 2015.
 The following activities were undertaken during formal consultation.